 The pretty ladies, Ambrus, Kimberly Barber and Devonna Wickizer are still there and singing beautifully on songs like “Jolene,” “Jump Jive,” and “You’ve Got Me Under Your Spell Again.”
 And Jay Wickizer is still there keeping things moving and trying to keep Herkimer and Cecil under control.

 There were so many highlights in the show there’s no way to list them all.
 You’ll just have to go on over to the Presley’s Country Jubilee at 2920 West 76 Country Blvd and see for yourself.
-Call 800-335-4874, or visit https://www.presleys.com/, for more information and tickets.
+Click here for current Presleys’ show schedule and ticket prices.
+For any other information call 800-335-4874, or visit https://www.presleys.com/.